Welcome to the Super Seahorses Class page!

 Can you name the seas surrounding the UK?.

-When you are self-isolating and feeling well, it is important to keep active physically as well as mentally.
+It is important to keep active physically as well as mentally.

 - Phonics Play Comics lots of fun comics to read based on the letter sounds that you know.